karimkohel/potato/README.md

 # Potato

-A beuatiful AI assistant to help students with their uni life that is centralized on a server somewhere
+A beuatiful AI assistant to help students with their uni life that is centralized on a server somewhere while the clinet runs on windows, linux and tomato pods

 ## Badges